SEO audit: How to Perform an SEO Audit

 How to perform an SEO audit?

-If you want an SEO audit to be efficient, you should look at the following factors:
+If you want to do an SEO audit effectively, you should look at the following factors:

 - on-page ranking – on the website